chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] feat: When a public symbol is not used, do not display the refactoring preview
+- [x] fix: Make optional destroys instance attribute
 - [x] feat: Update names for TypeVar and NewType on rename
 - [x] feat: When creating and renaming, check against stdlib modules/packages and warn if name clashes ( spec/shadow-stdlib.md)